 When we think about pregnancy, most of our minds jump straight to conception—when the sperm enters the egg.
 However, pregnancy doesn’t really begin until the embryo implants in the uterine lining and for that to take place, the body must make enough progesterone to build up a thick, healthy lining.

 If your body isn’t making enough progesterone, your luteal phase may be on the short side.
 Anything shorter than 10 days can make it difficult to achieve pregnancy.
-This is called luteal phase defect.

 Why is the luteal phase important for all women, even if not trying to conceive?